pedestal/pedestal/app/docs/design-spec.md

 is a valid config vector.

 This raises a question.
 How do we match the message above with these patterns and what do we pass to the function?
-Is seems reasonable to match functions to this message in the following way:
+It seems reasonable to match functions to this message in the following way:

 ```clj